Deliacolaco/deliacolaco.github.io/_projects/01-gym-customer-segmentation.md

 # Gym Customer Segmentation

-This project used Python clustering techniques to segment 2,000 gym members into meaningful customer groups.
-The goal was to help a gym chain better understand its customer base and design more targeted marketing strategies.
+This project applied K-Means and Agglomerative clustering in Python to segment 2,000 gym members into three actionable customer profiles, enabling targeted marketing strategies for a gym chain

 Tools used: Python, Pandas, Scikit-learn, Matplotlib — K-Means and Agglomerative Clustering